Path-Check/privacy-security-GPS/principles/3_Privacy.md

 * Users can choose how much data to share from symptom surveys

 ## Consent

-* A member of the public (MoP) shall consent to data being collected or transmitted explicitly, that is it should not be implied by usage, or mixed with another consent
+* A member of the public (MoP) shall be explicitly asked for consent to data being collected or transmitted.
+Consent should not be implied by usage, or mixed with any other consent requests
 * A MoP shall provide informed consent, that is they must be able to understand what they are consenting to and the purposes for which each category of data is gathered
 * Information about privacy shall be communicated in plain English, not legal, or technical language
 * Consent to collect data shall be separate from consent to disclose data, and include retention periods